Old hives for traps

 This old hive trap has been sorely neglected.
 It was hung up in a tree to entice a feral swarm and then forgotten.
 It is now so heavy and cumbersome that moving it to a permanent location has become hugely problematic.
 There are combs filled with brood in that clump below the box; it could be a second queen.

-You could move the trap hive the very same evening that they moved in; in fact if you want to move them a short distance, that's best.
+You could shift the trap hive the very same evening that they moved in; in fact if you want to move them a short distance, that's best.
 After three weeks the new bees will be hatching and it will become increasingly difficult; and heavier as they collect nectar.

 A week would be a good average time to move the trap hive to its permanent site.